maglnet/ComposerRequireChecker/README.md

 ### Dealing with custom installer plugins

-Composer require checker only fetches its knowledge of where files are from your project's `composer.json`.
+ComposerRequireChecker only fetches its knowledge of where files are from your project's `composer.json`.
 It does not use Composer itself to understand custom directory structures.

-If your project requires to use any install plugins to put files in directories that are not `vendor/` or defined via the `vendor-dir` config setting in `composer.json`, composer require checker will fail to detect the required code correctly.
+If your project requires making use of any install plugins to put files in directories that are not `vendor/` or defined via the `vendor-dir` config setting in `composer.json`, ComposerRequireChecker will fail to detect the required code correctly.

 As a workaround, you can install your dependencies without plugins just for the scan: